 If the bold color wasn’t enough, these colors are paired with even more aggressive patterns.
 Abstract geometric shapes are all the rage right now, as are some traditional prints like zebra.
 These patterns are being chosen to compliment the splashes of color.
 Many of the patterns are more monochromatic.
 The patterns, paired with the overwhelming amounts of new colors being used, create a contrast that is unique and can be tailored to fit any personality.

 Modern furniture was all about straight lines, hard edges, and sharp corners.
 Those days are starting to pass us by.
 The newest furniture trends revolve around soft lines and round shapes.
 Many people are pointing out the similarities to the 1970s aesthetic of rounded couches and wavy curtains.
 These things are starting to make a comeback.

 One of the upholstery types that is making a return with this pivot to round is leather.
 Leather is all the rage right now.
 It is especially popular because of its natural brown hues, which ties into the growing obsession with nature-themed design (more on that later) and gives a softer look than some of the flatter, more modern upholstery.

 Modern flourishes are being complemented by vintage accents.
 While the design philosophy continues to move away from sharp modern lines towards something of a new hybrid, the modern is being softened with echoes from the past.
 These vintage accents are showing up in lighting choices, secondary seating, and art.
 Chaise lounges, plush armchairs, and even mirrors are all showing up in designs once again.

 It is not at all uncommon to see a mirror on a mantel or a crystal chandelier hanging over a modern room.
-These vintage accents are bringing a touch of personality to new designs and are focused on creating a completely new aesthetic for 2022.
+These vintage accents are bringing a touch of personality to new designs and are focused on creating a completely new aesthetic this year.

 5. Boho Is Back